 The Rustique General Store sells restyled furniture and beautiful crafts.
-I really loved the fancy soaps, cool pillows, and fun jewelry.
-In fact, Rustique touts that 90% of everything in the store is made from local products or locally made.
+I loved the fancy soaps, cool pillows, and fun jewelry.
+Rustique touts that 90% of everything in the store is made from local products or locally made.
 Around 40 vendors have their products in the store.

 FYI: If you are a local, you can host a class and earn points that translate into store bucks.

 Taylor and I couldn’t come to Pearland and not eat at the German & Austrian beer hall/restaurant.
-King’s Biergarten and Restaurant may look a little cheesy on the outside (it really screams tourists), but inside the German food is really awesome!
-We started off with the Pretzel Bites, served alongside a sweet mustard and cheddar-bacon bier sauce.
+King’s Biergarten and Restaurant may look a little cheesy on the outside (it screams tourists), but the German food here is incredible.
+We started with the Pretzel Bites, served alongside a sweet mustard and cheddar-bacon bier sauce.
 Taylor and I both had Chicken Wiener Schnitzel for our main courses, perfectly seasoned and delicious.
 The meal comes with your choice of two side dishes; mine were sauerkraut and homemade spaetzle noodles.
 Our dinners were outstanding.

-Other great hotspot for seeing birds are the Shadow Creek Ranch Nature Trail and Tom Bass Park.
-Birds are seasonal but some you might see include red shouldered hawks, Roseate Spoonbill, egrets, pectoral sandpipers, sparrows, warblers, and American coot.
+Another great hotspot for birdwatching is the Shadow Creek Ranch Nature Trail and Tom Bass Park.
+Birds are seasonal, but some you might see include red-shouldered hawks, Roseate Spoonbill, egrets, pectoral sandpipers, sparrows, warblers, and American coot.

-With the close proximity to Houston, Space Center Houston is also a great activity.
-It only takes a few minutes to get there and it is a must-see in the area.
+With the proximity to Houston, Space Center Houston is also a great activity.
+It only takes a few minutes to get there, and it is a must-see in the area.
 After enjoying the attractions at Space Center Houston, you can take the tram over to NASA Johnson Space Center.
 Space Center Houston has an interesting rocket garden, too.
 Don’t miss your chance to purchase space ice cream, one of my favorite treats.
-We found the attraction to be mostly exhibits and shows, much different from Kennedy Space Center which is near our house.
+We found the attraction to be mostly exhibits and shows, much different from the Kennedy Space Center, which is near our house.

 Where to Stay in Pearland

-I really enjoyed the Marriott Courtyard’s Tea Tree toiletries, comfortable beds, and the spaciousness of the room.
-Parking was a breeze and an outdoor pool allowed a great night-time swimming opportunity after our long days of sightseeing.
-There is also a 24-hour fitness room and onsite restaurant.
+I enjoyed the Marriott Courtyard’s Tea Tree toiletries, comfortable beds, and the spaciousness of the room.
+Parking was a breeze, and an outdoor pool allowed a great night-time swimming opportunity after our long days of sightseeing.
+There is also a 24-hour fitness room and an onsite restaurant.

 Big Things Come in Small Packages